certtools/intelmq/intelmq/bots/experts/custom_filter/README.md

 A bot to filter specific events from the pipeline.
-This version of the bot, the filter parameters include:
-- Taxonomy - values describeb here https://github.com/certtools/intelmq/blob/master/docs/DataHarmonization.md#typetaxonomy-mapping
-- Type - values described here https://github.com/certtools/intelmq/blob/master/docs/DataHarmonization.md#typetaxonomy-mapping
-- ASN - string with autonomous system number, e.g. "12345"
-- CIDR - notation of particular subnet, e.g. "192.168.100.0/24" (yet to be finished)
-- AbuseEmail - email address including wildcards, e.g. "*@isp.cz"
-- CC - country code, e.g. "CN" or "US"
+See valid fields at https://github.com/certtools/intelmq/blob/master/docs/Harmonization-fields.md

 With the filter bot, one should be able to define filters such as:
  - throw away all events for specific ASN or CIDR